Part 1 - All about the University

 How do the Exams Work?

 In preclinical years exams have BOTH a written and oral part, with a requirement of passing the written part to get to the oral part.
 Grading is usually done on the basis of the oral exam with the written exam being a gatekeeper to the oral portion.
 During clinical years larger exams will follow the same format of having both a written and an oral.
-In most cases, an exam that is failed at the oral will not need a resit for the written part, for that session (i.e, if you pass the last written for an exam of the winter session, but not the oral, you may be required to sit the written again next session).
-Other modalities are either written exam only, or oral exam only with the oral only examination type being more frequent than the written only type.
-More information is available in the course description.
+In most cases, an exam that is failed at the oral will not need a resit for the written part, for that session (i.e, if you pass the last written for an exam of the winter session, but not the oral, you may be required to sit the written part again next session).
+Other modalities are either written exam only, or oral exam only, with the oral only examination type being more frequent than the written only type.
+You can find more details about studying medicine in English at University of Milan here.

 Does University of Milan do cadaver dissections?